-SWG 598 is the first of two required Concentration-Year field practicum courses, each consisting of a structured field experience at an assigned practicum site for 20 hours per week during the academic semester.
+SWG 599 is the second of two required Concentration-Year field practicum courses, each consisting of a structured field experience at an assigned practicum site for 20 hours per week during the academic semester.
 Included in the 20 hours is a mandatory 60-minute individual supervisory session with an approved Field Instructor, as well as at least 30 minutes of additional supervisory time in group or other settings.
-SWG 598 is taken concurrently with Advanced Practice with Individuals and Advanced Practice with Families.
+SWG 599 is taken concurrently with the Advanced Seminar.
 It is designed to support student achievement of competency in Direct Practice with Individuals and Families.